Oral Session Information For Presenters

 - Rooms used for panel presentations may have additional table microphones

-Important: Though McCormick Place offers limited complimentary wireless Internet in some public areas, Internet access is not provided in session rooms.
+Though the Orange County Convention Center offers limited complimentary wireless Internet in some public areas, Internet access is not provided in session rooms.

 All sessions rooms are networked to the Speaker Ready Room, and all presentations must be uploaded in the Speaker Ready Room in advance.
 Presentations may not be uploaded directly onto the computers in the session rooms.
 If your presentation has special requirements that necessitate the use of your own equipement, you must still check in at the Speaker Ready Room and work with the technicians to ensure proper function.